GabrielleDominguez/Statics-Applied-Bridging-Data-Decision-Making-in-Project-Management/week04-discussion.md

 - **Margin of error** = 1.96 × 0.19 ≈ 0.37
 - **Confidence interval** = 2.8 ± 0.37 → between **2.43 and 3.17 hours**

-This tells me that I can be **95% confident** that the true average time for code reviews of similar work will fall within this range—there is no guesswork.
+This tells me that I can be **95% confident** that the true average time for code reviews of similar work will fall within this range - there is no guesswork.
 I have a statistically backed estimate that will help me plan more realistically and communicate with the team.

 Earlier in my career, I felt pressure to know all the answers or be the most technically knowledgeable person in the room.
-Over time, I’ve learned that the best leaders aren't the people who have all the answers—but rather, the ones who know how to ask the right questions and use the right tools. **CLT is one of those tools** that will help me make smarter, more confident decisions.
+Over time, I’ve learned that the best leaders aren't the people who have all the answers - but rather, the ones who know how to ask the right questions and use the right tools. **CLT is one of those tools** that will help me make smarter, more confident decisions.

 ---